 - Ability to communicate effectively orally and in writing.

 - Excellent time management and organizational skills.

-- Graduation from a histotechnologist (HTL) program or an equivalent combination of education and experience.
+- Graduation from a histotechnologist (HTL) program or an equivalent combination of education and clinical experience.

 - Manual dexterity.